ericsoderquist/Subtitle-Renamer-Mover-for-Plex/README.md

 - **Arabic**: `.ar.srt`
 - **Portuguese**: `.pt.srt`

 And many more!
 The script automatically detects the language based on the file name and renames it accordingly.
+If the language code is not recognized, it defaults to English.

 ---

 ### Troubleshooting

 - **Python Not Found**: If you get an error that Python isn’t recognized, make sure it’s properly installed and added to your PATH.
-- **Incorrect File Names**: Ensure your subtitles follow the expected naming convention with a three-letter language code (e.g., `2_eng.srt`).
-If the naming convention is different, the script might need adjustments.
+- **Incorrect File Names**: If your subtitle files don’t follow the expected naming convention or lack a language code, the script will default to renaming these subtitles as English (`.en.srt`).
+If this is not desired, consider renaming the files manually before running the script.
 - **Folders Not Selected**: If nothing happens after you select the folder, make sure you selected the correct main folder that contains all the season folders.

 ---